Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Introduction

-The multiphase CGM provides a new opportunity to further our understanding of the kinematics at different scales using absorption spectroscopy.
-The warm CGM at $\log T/{\rm K}\!\approx\!5$-$5.5$ is of fundamental importance for understanding the gas exchange (feeding and feedback) between galaxies and the IGM, because of a short cooling timescale (roughly 100 Myr) in comparison to the typical dynamic time $\approx\!1$ Gyr of the CGM.
+The multiphase CGM offers a unique opportunity to probe gas kinematics across a wide range of physical scales using absorption spectroscopy.
+In particular, the warm CGM at $\log T/{\rm K}\!\approx\!5$--5.5 plays a central role in regulating gas exchange---both accretion and feedback---between galaxies and the IGM.
+This phase is especially important because its radiative cooling timescale is short ($\sim\!100$ Myr for gas with density $\nh\sim10^{-4}~\cmjjj$ and metallicity $Z\sim0.3\,Z_\odot$; see e.g., \citealt{Sutherland1993}), substantially shorter than the characteristic dynamical time of the CGM ($\sim\!1$ Gyr; \citealt{White1978, Stern2020}).
 In addition, species with high ionization potentials (e.g., \ion{O}{6}) probe large-scale kinematics in the CGM due to their sensitivity to relatively low densities \citep[e.g.,][]{spitzer1956, Sutherland1993} and their large physical sizes compared to low-ionization species \citep[e.g.,][]{savage2002}.
 In this work, we explore the possibility of using the observed kinematics of single species, such as \ion{H}{1} and \ion{O}{6}, as tracers of the velocity field on large scales ($\gtrsim 1$ kpc) in the CGM of normal galaxies.
-Throughout this study, we adopt a flat $\Lambda$ cosmology with $\Omega_{\rm m} = 0.3$, $\Omega_\Lambda = 0.7$, and $H_0 = 70 ~\kms~{\rm Mpc^{-1}}$.
+Throughout this study, we adopt a flat $\Lambda$ cosmology with $\Omega_{\rm M} = 0.3$, $\Omega_\Lambda = 0.7$, and $H_0 = 70 ~\kms~{\rm Mpc^{-1}}$.